What is IoT Connectivity? How Does It Work?

 3. Cellular (3G/4G/5G):

 Cellular networks allow wide-area coverage of IoT devices, which send packets of data using cell towers over a large distance.
-Its pretty reliable and may provide access to the Internet almost everywhere.
+Cellular connectivity is pretty reliable and may provide access to the Internet almost everywhere.
 It is appropriate for applications such as remote sensors, industrial machines, and vehicle telematics.

 4. LoRaWAN: